joelvaneenwyk/gvsbuild/README.md

    py -3.12 --version
    ```

-### Prerequisites with Chocolately
+### Prerequisites // Chocolately

-If you already installed the prerequisites with WinGet, you can skip this section.
+> If you already installed the prerequisites with WinGet, you can skip this section.

-#### Chocolatey
 An alternative to WinGet is using [Chocolately](https://chocolatey.org/) as a package manager
 in Windows.